nicollorens12/DigitRecognition/README.md

 ## Future Improvements

-- Improve API canvas/image processing as it produces poor results on diferent scenarios (Digit not centered, too big, too small, or not very "Handwritten")
+- Improve overall digit prediction on the website as it's different handwritten than drawn with a mouse.
+Maybe add a feedback option on the prediction to create more instances for the dataset so the model can be improved for digits written with a mouse/trackpadd.
 - Add a Fine Tunning section to Study.ipynb as I think more improvements can be made to enhance performance of the model.
-- Add a feedback option on the prediction to create more instances for the dataset so the model can be improved for digits written with a mouse/trackpadd.

 ## Website Images
 ![Texto alternativo](Web/assets/Prueba1.PNG)